Phalanstere/Oversized/README.md

 	reducer.check([files]);
 ```

-The parameter **files** takes single files as well as an array of files.
+The parameter **files** takes a directory, as single files or an array of files.
+If you choose a directory, the library uses a recursive directory search.
+Therefore, you can scan and manipulate all the embedded subfolders.
 Since the library uses **<a href = "https://github.com/kriskowal/q">Q</a> promises**, all the calls are chained.
 By using a callback you can use it asynchronously.